 Advanced Placement (AP) courses are bound by a pre-approved college-level curriculum.
 Honors classes have more flexibility in what’s covered and the pace.
-For members of the class of 2021 and 2022, AP and Honors classes add points to the GPA.
 You can expect to have a significant amount of homework in an AP course.
 Students are encouraged to take the AP exams in the spring.

 How many Honors and AP courses do colleges want to see?